jisc-services/Public-Documentation/PublicationsRouter/api/v3/Send.md

         --------------------------586e648803c83e39---

-### 4. Validate List of notifications with Metadata-only request
+## List of Metadata-only notifications validation (POST /validate/list)

 If you are sending a list of notifications, the request must take the form shown below.
 Note that only metadata can be sent in this way (binary content is not supported):